 The following are some common communications that are expressed through behaviors:

 - Persons with dementia misinterpret their environment.
-They may hear someone talking on the TV and not realize that the voice is coming from the TV, so they may respond to the person on TV.
+They may hear someone talking on TV and not realize that the voice is coming from the TV, so they may respond to the person.
 If the voice is angry, the person may respond angrily.
 This may appear delusional, but the cause is a misinterpretation of the environment.

 - If the environment is noisy, chaotic, or overstimulating, the person may express fear by becoming agitated and anxious.

 - Persons with dementia need reassurance because they do not always recognize their environment.
 The person often reverts to memories of a childhood home, where the person felt safe, comfortable, and loved, and the person may start to physically seek that environment.
-During these moments, the person with dementia may not recognize the current environment as a place in which he has been living, and he may become agitated and attempt to leave.
-This disorientation is a result of his ability to use his strong long-term memory to remember and seek a place (and feeling) of safety.
+During these moments, the person with dementia may not recognize the current environment as a place in which they have been living, and they may become agitated and attempt to leave.
+This disorientation is a result of their ability to use their strong long-term memory to remember and seek a place (and feeling) of safety.

 - Persons with dementia often appear egocentric, to the point that they may become upset or irritable if someone else is in their room or sitting in their chair.
 This egocentricity is the person’s best ability.
 The person has lost the ability to consider other people's needs, and is focused on self-protection.